brianium/tdd-ddd-php/README.md

 ----
 The test directory is broken up into two groups: unit tests and integration tests.

-The unit tests were used to drive the design for everything in the Domain layer.
+The unit tests were used to drive the design for everything in the domain layer.
 These tests make heavy use of PHPUnit mock objects and assertions.

-The integration tests test the implementation of the FishRepository.
+The integration tests test the implementation of the fish repository.
 These tests make use of the PHPUnit database extension to setup tables and actual rows to test against.

 app.php